praharshrajsingh/java-programs/README.md

 # java-programs
- A collection of Java Programs.
+ A collection of Simple Java Programs.